Private Equity Imperatives – ESG, Effective Due Diligence and FP&A

 Over the past 18 months, a confluence of factors, including strong institutional investor interest in sustainable investing (particularly from pension funds) and rising public consciousness fueled by the pandemic and social unrest, as well as various regulatory actions, has driven a number of large private funds to channel capital into green asset funds, among other ESG-friendly initiatives.

 Still, many smaller and mid-size private equity firms and portfolio companies are trying to catch up to their larger counterparts as they struggle to make sense of the disparate and confusing range of ESG (environmental, social and governance) investment strategies.
-These companies want simple answers to crucial questions such as “How do you build an ESG program?”
+These companies want simple answers to crucial questions such as “How do you build an ESG programme?”
 “What are some general considerations?” and “What standards and frameworks are available to support our ESG objectives?”

 As the IPO Market Continues to Heat Up, Building Out the FP&A Function Takes on Renewed Urgency